sahaib/Polirizer/PrivacyPolicy.md

-Privacy Policy for Polirizer
+# Privacy Policy for Polirizer

-Last updated: [15-Oct-2024]
+Last updated: [Current Date]

-1. Introduction
+## 1. Introduction

 Polirizer ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our Chrome extension, Polirizer.
+This Privacy Policy explains how we collect, use, and safeguard your information when you use our privacy policy summarization service.

-2. Information We Collect
+## 2. Information We Collect

-a.
-User-Provided Information:
+🔹 User Identifier: We generate and store a unique identifier for each user.
+This identifier is not linked to any personal information.

-   - API keys for AI services (if you choose to use your own)
+🔹 Usage Data: We collect information about how you use our service, including:
-   - Privacy policy text or URLs you submit for summarization
+  - The AI model selected for summarization

-b.
-Automatically Collected Information:
+  - Whether you input a URL or plain text
-   - A randomly generated user ID
+  - The time taken to process your request
-   - Number of summaries requested
+  - The number of summaries you've requested

-   - Selected AI model for summarization
+🔹 Input Data: We temporarily process the text or URL you provide for summarization.

-c.
-Website Content:
+## 3. How We Use Your Information

-   - Text of privacy policies from websites you choose to summarize
+We use the collected information for the following purposes:

-3. How We Use Your Information
+🔹 To provide and maintain our service

-We use the collected information to:
+🔹 To improve and optimize our service
-   - Provide and improve our summarization service
+🔹 To monitor and analyze usage patterns and trends
-   - Track usage of free summaries
+🔹 To manage your account and provide customer support 🔹 To enforce our terms, conditions, and policies

-   - Ensure proper functionality of the extension
+## 4. Data Storage and Security

-4. Data Storage and Security
+🔹 Encryption: We encrypt sensitive data, such as the content you submit for summarization, to enhance security.

-- All data is stored locally on your device using Chrome's storage API
+🔹 Data Retention: We retain usage data for a limited time to improve our service.
+Input data is not stored after processing.

-- API keys are encrypted and securely transmitted to our server only when processing a summary
+🔹 Security Measures: We implement industry-standard security measures to protect against unauthorized access, alteration, disclosure, or destruction of your information.

-- We do not retain the text of privacy policies or summaries after processing
+## 5. Sharing of Information

-5. Third-Party Services
+We do not sell, trade, or rent your information to third parties.
+We may share aggregated, non-personal information for business or research purposes.

-We use external AI services for summarization.
-When you use our extension:
+## 6. Your Rights

-   - The privacy policy text is sent to our server and then to the selected AI service
+You have the right to:

-   - No personally identifiable information is shared with these services
+🔹 Access the data we hold about you

-6. Your Rights
+🔹 Request deletion of your data

-You can:
+🔹 Object to our use of your data

-   - Delete your locally stored data by uninstalling the extension
+To exercise these rights, please contact us using the information provided below.

-   - Choose not to provide personal API keys
+## 7. Changes to This Privacy Policy

-7. Changes to This Policy
+We may update our Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last updated" date.

-We may update this policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+## 8. Contact Us

-8. Contact Us
+If you have any questions about this Privacy Policy, please contact us at:

-If you have any questions about this Privacy Policy, please contact us at [hello@sahaibsingh.com].
+[Your Contact Information]